Just-Hosam/At-Home/private_docs/user-stories.md

 - As a user, I want to add events to the calendar, because I want myself and the collaborators to see it
 - As a user, I want to add groceries, because I want to keep a record of what I need
 - As a user, I want to vote on an option, because we value democracy
-- As a user, I want to add a recipe and update it, because I like it's easier to cook with it
+- As a user, I want to add a recipe and update it, because I it's easier to cook with it
 - As a user, I want to select ingredients and send them to the groceries list, because I'm lazy
 - As a user, I want to share and view pictures with collaborators, because I don't want to ask anybody to send me pics
 - As a user, I want to assign chores that can update a progress bar, because we like gamifying stuff